sftcd/tlspad/README.md

 ``timidity`` - need to check and fix
     - changing the min,max note lengths to 500,1500 from 100,1000 (ms)
     seems to have some effect, but doesn't solve the issue
-    - could be related to the above if what it really means is we're hitting the same note, whilst it's already on

 - play some more with the python ``music`` library which seems to be related to [mass](https://github.com/ttm/mass) (install